makakiyoAnju/streamlabs-custom-chat/README.md

 - [JS](code/functions.js)

 ## Upcoming Features
-- Custom change of aspect depending on Twitch Subscription Tier
+Currently none.
+But if I can implement things, I'll update the codes and such.

 ## Update logs
-- Nothing as of yet
+- `2022-04-11` Added function where subscription will change depending on the tier and changes the aspect of it.